ceciliahaentjens/ceciliahaentjens/README.md

 **I’m a full-stack web developer with a background in UX/UI design.**

-I’m working since July 23 as a freelance developper at [mediapart.fr](https://www.mediapart.fr/) after almost 2 years working as an apprentice full-stack developper at [lesjours.fr](https://lesjours.fr).
+I’m currently working as a web developper at [mediapart.fr](https://www.mediapart.fr/) since July 23 after almost 2 years working as an apprentice full-stack developper at [lesjours.fr](https://lesjours.fr).
 I’m mostly interested in working in the media field because I believe in the importance of an independent journalism.
-I love JS/TS programming and front-end development with Next.js but I’ve also learned and worked on various technologies such as Node.js, PHP, Symfony, GraphQL, Tailwind, MySQL, PostgreSQL, MongoDB, Docker…
+I love JS/TS programming and front-end development but I’ve also learned and worked on various technologies such as Node.js, PHP, Symfony, GraphQL, Tailwind, MySQL, PostgreSQL, MongoDB, Docker…

 ## 🔨 Ongoing

-- Gyn&co | Symfony/Next.js/SCSS
+- Gyn&co | Prisma/GraphQL/Next.js/SCSS

 ## 🎈 Public repositories

-- [Bike rental app](https://github.com/ceciliahaentjens/bike-rental) | Typescript/Node.js/GraphQL/React
 - [Agence Catherine Nabokov](https://github.com/ceciliahaentjens/agence-nabokov) | Symfony/Twig/SCSS/JS
 - [Advent of Code](https://github.com/ceciliahaentjens/advent-of-code) | Javascript